The Beacon Orthopaedics Tactical Performance & Rehabilitation Program Providing care for those who protect and serve us.

 Improve employee availability and readiness for work

-Reduction in chronic conditions becoming concerning to need to seek time off – reduced expense on worker’s compensation claims and personal health insurance
+Reduction in progression of chronic conditions — reduced expense on worker's compensation claims and personal health insurance

 Assist in retention of employees for staff continuity